stephennewman/parse/parse-doc.md

 # Parse Project Documentation

+**AI Assistant Instructions:**
+*   **Read Newest First:** Please review this document starting from the most recent entries (usually at the top of sections like "Notes / Troubleshooting") to get the latest context before proceeding.
+*   **Use Dates:** Pay attention to the dates associated with notes to understand the timeline of decisions and issues.
+*   **Update Frequently:** This document should be updated regularly as development progresses.

+---

 This document serves as a running log for the voice-to-form SaaS project.
 It provides context for ongoing development and future conversations.

 **Project Goal:** Build a SaaS platform enabling users to define forms, capture voice input, parse it into structured data using AI, verify, save, and potentially export the data.